nest/nest-simulator/doc/htmldoc/installation/cmake_options.rst

 Cython 3.0 or later is also required and must be installed in the same environment as the Python interpreter.

+In special cases you may want to run ``cython`` outside the NEST build process to generate ``nestkernel_api.cxx``.
+In this case, you can either place that file in ``<nest_build_dir>/pynest`` and run CMake with

+    -Dwith-prebuilt-pynest-cxx=ON

+or pass the full path as

+    -Dwith-prebuilt-pynest-cxx=/absolute/path/to/nestkernel_api.cxx

+When either form is used, Cython does not need to be installed.
+The default is ``OFF``, i.e., Cython will run during the build process to create ``nestkernel_api.cxx``.

 Compiler-specific options